sergei-iliev/ravendb/README.md

 }
 ```
-JSON representation of Visit document at RavenDB side is an array of documents in Patient document
+JSON representation of Visit document at RavenDB side is an array of documents in Patient document(look above)

 3. Condition - list of available conditions
 ```java